Introducing Matt Davis

 Introducing Chad Kline

 My name is Chad Kline.
-I am a 2016 graduate of Ball State University with a bachelor's degree in business administration, a program offered entirely online through Ball State online and distance education.
+I am a 2016 graduate of Ball State University with a bachelor's degree in business administration, a program offered entirely online through Ball State Online.
 As an online student, I was an Online Ambassador and a member of the Council for Alumni and Student Engagement.

 I first attended Ball State University on campus in 1997; however, I found that college was not for me at the time.
 I returned to Ball State as an online student in the spring of 2014 with a clear vision and a more motivated approach to my education.
 This return would not have been possible without the opportunity through Ball State's online programs.